 The Training Workshops are for those already with some experience and maturity in listening skills, and caring and helping people whether it be in a mission, church or professional context.

-The next Workshop is scheduled for Monday 2nd to Friday 6th October 2017, at a location near Algies Bay.
+The next Workshop is scheduled for Monday the 5th - 9th of November, 2018 at Algies Bay.
 Please contact us for further details.